grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

-This step may look silly, (after all, we are introducing a method wrapping one line), but there is a lot of sense to it.
+This step may look silly, (after all, we are introducing a method wrapping a single line of code), but there is a lot of sense to it.
 First of all, it lets us reduce the syntax noise - when we need to create a silent alarm, we do not have to say `new` anymore.
 Another benefit is that we can describe the role a `SilentAlarm` instance plays in our composition (I will explain later why we are doing it using passive voice).

 After replacing each invocation of `SilentAlarm` constructor with a call to this method, we get: